cdevents/community/processes.md

     * Authored or Reviewed 5 PRs,
     * Or be endorsed by at least 2 existing Org Members:
       * Endorsers should have close interactions with the prospective member - e.g. code/design/proposal review, coordinating on issues, etc.
-      * Endorsers must be reviewers or approvers in at least one OWNERS file within one of the CDEvents sub-projects.
+      * Endorsers must be maintainers of at lease one of the CDEvents sub-projects.
       * Endorsers must be from multiple member organizations to demonstrate integration across community.
   * Must have 2FA enabled on their GitHub account
 * Privileges: